Jostedalen

 Jostedalen is a river valley in Luster Municipality in Vestland county, Norway.
 The 60 km long valley runs from the Lustrafjorden at the village of Gaupne, to the north along the river Jostedøla and along the eastern side of the Jostedal Glacier.
 The valley is deep, but the valley floor lies over long stretches of flat river plains interrupted by steep steps.
-Inthe north, the landscape gets pretty wild.
+In the north, the landscape gets pretty wild.
 The Jostedalsbreen National Park surrounds the valley, which brings a lot of tourism to the area.
 The Nigardsbreen glacier is also accessible from the valley.

 History

 From 1838 until 1963, most of the valley was part of the old Jostedal Municipality.
 On 1 January 1964, that municipality was merged into Luster Municipality.

 Name

 The Old Norse form of the name was probably Jǫstrudalr.
 The first element is then the genitive of Jastra (the old name of the river Jostedøla) and the last element is dalr which means "valley" or "dale".
 The river name is probably derived from jǫstr which means "yeast".
 The water in the river comes from glaciers, and in summer time the river gets "frothy" or "foamy" due to all of the melting ice and the many waterfalls.